-“Yoga” … such a divine word.
+“Yuj, Yoga” … such divine words!

 One of the most precious and spiritual discoveries in the history of mankind, yoga has a longstanding history.
 In ancient Sanskrit, Yoga originates from the word YUJ, which means “to join”.

 Yoga means “re-inventing thyself”- connecting the mind and body, discovering true potential, reaching new heights, maximizing inner ability, pushing boundaries, and reaching the inner soul.